combax/From-Data-to-Justice/README.md

 - We don't see any particular pattern in Victim Age and Offender Age over the year.

-##### Maybe diving years into decades isn't effective lets try seasons with complex grapgs
+##### Maybe diving years into decades isn't effective lets try seasons with complex graphs.

 ![waffle](/images/waffle.png)